 Abraham Cassel purchased 560 acres of land in Rapho Township, Lancaster County Pennsylvania.
 This community was later named Sporting Hill.
 There he built a log house and started a family.
 The Cassel family continue to live on the property.
 David Cassel, a grandson of Abraham Cassel, founded the town of Sporting Hill in 1800.
 There is a Mennonite Cemetery in Sporting Hill, formerly associated with a Mennonite congregation in the community an currently there is a Sporting Hill Mennonite School.
 The town was originally supposed to be named Casseltown.
+But the community and currently there is a Sporting Hill Mennonite School.
 The town was originally supposed to be named Casseltown.